- Students around the world have begun to discover the excitement of learning to ask their own questions.

 Why hasn’t my classroom been added to this map yet?

-Currently, the above map is populated with members of the Right Question Institute’s Educator Network.
-By the fall of 2016 The Right Question Institute will be launching a new map tool as a part of this campaign and this map will include everyone who submitted their information as well as newly submitted classrooms.
+Currently, the above map is populated with members of the Right Question Network.
+By 2019 The Right Question Institute will be launching a new map tool as a part of this campaign and this map will include everyone who submitted their information as well as newly submitted classrooms.

 We hope to be in a million classrooms by 2020.
 If you haven’t used the QFT yet you have plenty of time to get involved!